 • Permanence Order

-The Who Cares Trust: The Who Cares?
-Trust is a voice and a champion for children and young people in the UK living in care.
+Who Cares?
+Scotland: Who Cares?
+Scotland is a voice and a champion for children and young people in the UK living in care.
 They have recently produced ‘A Guide to the Support Available in Further Education in Scotland’, which you also might find useful and informative.

 Propel: A comprehensive online resource for care-experienced individuals with information about the support available to them from universities and colleges in the UK.